 I have been trying out a variety of power sources.
 One is the 4xAA battery holder to female USB Verbatim 97928 available for about $10.
 It seems to have a well regulated 5.0 volt output.

 The red arrow points to the side of the “74” diode that comes right off the micro USB connector.
 I measured 5.00 V there with the Edison running on the Verbatim 97928.
 On the other side (downstream) of the diode I measured 4.72 V with the Edison idling.
 This voltage drop is expected due to the forward bias diode voltage drop.

 Under 100% of one core CPU load, I measured 4.98 V on the USB side, and 4.66 V on the Edison side of this diode while powering from the USB port on the Verbatim 97928.
 The minuscule apparent 20mV voltage drop on the battery/USB side of the diode is likely to come from ohmic losses in the USB connector and cable.

 Intel Edison alkaline battery life

-Thus with mixed use, I might expect to get up to 4-5 days of continuous mixed use operation on 4xAA batteries for the Intel Edison.
+Thus with mixed use, I might expect up to 4-5 days of continuous mixed use operation on 4xAA batteries for the Intel Edison.